Kunio Kishida: Exposure to European Theatre (1919 - 1923)

 In 1919, Kishida traveled to France to expose himself to the European theatre and expand his literary interests.
 Upon his arrival, he was employed as a translator at the Japanese Embassy in Paris and for the Secretariat of the League of Nations, which permitted him the financial resources to live in France for multiple years.

 Shortly thereafter, Kishida studied theatre at the Theatre du Vieux-Colombier, which marked the beginning of his lifelong admiration for French drama.
 Under the tutelage of the director Jacques Copeau, Kishida learned about the history and customs of French and European theatre.
-Copeau's instruction, combined with Kishida's attendance at numerous European theatrical performances, supplied him with an abundance of knowledge on the successful attributes that comprised Western dramaturgy.
+Copeau's instruction, combined with Kishida's attendance at numerous European theatrical performances, supplied him with an abundance of knowledge on the successful attributes of Western dramaturgy.
 Of these, the actors' ability to express subtle emotions and to convey natural dialogue that neither felt forced nor exaggerated were among the most lasting takeaways in Kishida's observations as a spectator.

 The effectiveness of the modern European acting style was the result of the Drama Purification Movement that coincided with Kishida's residency.
 The movement sought the complete erasure of any semblance of artificiality in both theatre performances and playwriting.
 Copeau was a fervent supporter of this school of thought and applied the movement's tenets in his training for actors, which involved a consideration for performances to be open and naturalistic.
 Subsequently, Kishida recognized that this unique approach to acting was absent in his country's theatrical traditions of kabuki, noh, and shimpa.

 In addition to the French theatre, Kishida developed an infatuation for other European playwrights after he saw Copeau's staged productions of works by Henrik Ibsen, Anton Chekhov, and Johan August Strindberg.
 A significant reason for his appreciation stemmed from the psychological and emotional depth inherent in the characters and narratives of their plays.

 During his studies with Copeau in 1921–1922, Kishida drafted his first play, A Wan Smile.
 He was inspired to create an original play after he overheard one of his favorite actors, the Russian Georges Pitoeff, express an interest to perform in a Japanese play.
 Kishida already had multiple copies of contemporary Japanese plays to share with him but decided against it and composed his own work.
 After he read Kishida's prose, Pitoeff remarked that the play was "really quite interesting"; no records indicate if the play was ever produced.

 In October 1922, Kishida took a leave of absence and temporarily resided in Southern France to recover from a severe lung hemorrhage.